Plan authoring sites for cross-site publishing in SharePoint Server

 How many Pages libraries do you have to have?

 The primary drawback to using a Pages library is that you can have only one Pages library per site.
 Depending on how much Pages content you plan to create, a single, large catalog can be difficult to consume on publishing sites because the queries that show content are more complex and time-consuming to configure.
-Accordingly, when you plan Pages content, consider how much content you will create and whether the content should be stored together.
+Accordingly, when you plan Pages content, consider how much content you'll create and whether the content should be stored together.
 If you want to store Pages content in separate catalogs, you must create separate sites within the authoring site collection hierarchy, and then share the Pages library in each site as a catalog.
 You can then connect to these catalogs from one or more publishing sites.

-For example, in an intranet scenario in which you have a knowledge base site, you might want to keep troubleshooting articles separate from user manuals because they are authored by different groups of people.
+For example, in an intranet scenario in which you have a knowledge base site, you might want to keep troubleshooting articles separate from user manuals because they're authored by different groups of people.
 In the authoring site collection, you create one site to store troubleshooting articles in its Pages library, and another site to store user manuals in its Pages library.
 After you share both Pages libraries as catalogs, you can connect to them both from the same publishing site, and show the two types of content by using different Web Parts.

 How many authoring site collections do you have to have?

-In addition to deciding how many sites you must have in a single authoring site collection, you should also consider whether you have to have additional authoring site collections.
+In addition to deciding how many sites you must have in a single authoring site collection, you should also consider whether you need to have more authoring site collections.
 You might use more than one authoring site collection if the content authors are in separate groups that have different security requirements, or are in separate geographical locations.
 For example, in an extranet scenario, you might use one authoring site collection for internal content authors who belong to a specific group in Active Directory Domain Services (AD DS), and a separate authoring site collection for external content authors who connect to the site by using forms-based authentication.
-Catalogs can be shared across web applications and farms so that you do not have to restrict authoring sites to a single web application or farm.
+Catalogs can be shared across web applications and farms so that you don't have to restrict authoring sites to a single web application or farm.
 Decide how many authoring site collections you must have, and then plan which catalogs to include in each site.

 Do you plan to use variations to create multilingual content?

 Do you have to provide content in more than one language?
 Even if you currently plan to only create and publish content in a single language, consider whether that business requirement might change in the future.
 If you might eventually want to use variations on the site, you should plan for using variations now.
 By setting up the site structure now to accommodate variations, you can save yourself and your organization time and resources in the future.
-If you have to change the site structure when you switch to using variations later, it is often more difficult and can affect the URLs that you planned for your sites.
+If you have to change the site structure when you switch to using variations later, it's often more difficult and can affect the URLs you planned for your sites.
 If you plan to use variations and cross-site publishing, each variation label has to be created as a separate site within the authoring site collection.
 You share the Pages library from each variation site as a catalog, and then you connect each publishing site collection to the catalog that matches its locale.
 For more information about variations, see Variations overview in SharePoint Server.
 For more information about how to plan variation sites, see Plan variations for multilingual cross-site publishing site in SharePoint Server.

 What kind of navigation do you have to have on the authoring site?

-Although you can use managed navigation on the authoring site so that the authoring site resembles the publishing site, this can confuse content authors.
+Although you can use managed navigation on the authoring site so that the authoring site resembles the publishing site, this usage of managed navigation can confuse content authors.
 We recommend that you use structured navigation on the authoring site to make it easier for authors to create content.
 Consider the kind of content that will be created and stored on the authoring site.
 Will most content be HTML content that is stored in the Pages library?
 Or will you manually create or import list data?
-If you keep a simple structure for the authoring site and any lists and libraries, it makes it easier for content authors to create content.
+If you keep a structure for the authoring site and any lists and libraries, it makes it easier for content authors to create content.

 Plan security for SharePoint authoring sites